Abstract Submission Deadline: June 30, 2020

 Abstract Oral Presentations

-Four of the highest ranking abstracts will be selected for the Abstract Oral Presentation Session.
-In some cases, the committee may consider Late Breaking Abstracts for oral presentation.
-The authors of the winning abstracts will present their research findings in a 10 minute presentation, followed by a 5 minute period of Q&A. If selected, an author is required to register to the meeting and to be prepared with a PowerPoint presentation.
+Four of the highest-ranking abstracts will be selected for the Abstract Oral Presentation Session - Date & Time: Sunday, August 9th 7:00am - 8:00am in Empire State Ballroom I. In some cases, the committee may consider Late-Breaking Abstracts for oral presentation.
+The authors of the winning abstracts will present their research findings in a 10-minute presentation, followed by a 5 minute period of Q&A. If selected, an author is required to register to the meeting and to be prepared with a PowerPoint presentation.
 Oral presenters who have an interest or involvement in selling a technology, program, product, and/or service to healthcare professionals must submit an official disclosure document in order to be considered for and to present their work at the abstract oral session.

 Top Abstract Awards